FHPythonUtils/ImageEdit/documentation/reference/imageedit/transform.md

 ## resizeSquare

-[[find in source code]](../../../imageedit/transform.py#L89)
+[[find in source code]](../../../imageedit/transform.py#L85)

 ```python
 def resizeSquare(image: Image.Image, size: int | str) -> Image.Image:
 ```

 Resize a square image.
-Or make a non square image square (will stretch if input...

-image is non-square)
-size can be one of the following:
+Or make a non square image square (will stretch if input image is non-square) size can be one of the following:
 pixel: int, percent: "val%", scale: "valx"